roadsidemultimedia/Docs/customize/how-to-customize.md

 In this tutorial we'll show you how to start customizing PageLines DMS, using one of three methods, and recommend which tools you'll need to learn to make minor or advanced modifications.

-## Choosing the right Customization Method ##
+## Customization Method ##

 There are three methods for adding customization to your website, these are: the **DMS toolbar → Customize options**; the **Base Child theme**, and, the **PageLines Customize plugin**.
 Each method applies to individual levels of skill -- based on your comfort level and proficiency, which we'll go through below.

-### DMS ###
+### DMS Customize Options ###

 The PageLines DMS method is recommended to **new** users or users with limited HTML/CSS knowledge.
 PageLines DMS has two built-in options for customization, allowing you to add custom LESS/CSS, and scripts.
-If you wish to add a few custom scripts and/or basic CSS/LESS to your website and nothing more, then using DMS independently is the method for you.
+If you wish to add nothing more than a few custom scripts and/or basic CSS/LESS to your website, then using DMS independently is the method for you.

 <table class="table table-striped table-bordered table-condensed">
 	<thead>